 The Brabham BT29 was the car to have at the peak of Formula B racing in the Continental Championship.
 The BT29 retains that position today in Historic Formula B racing.
+This would be a fabulous entry for the historic Continental Grand Prix Reunion Series.
 This BT29 is as nice as the photos show.
-It just needs a going over to freshen it to run at the front again, just as it did when it won at the highest level of the sport in the Continental Series with Alan Lader.
+It just needs a going over to freshen it to run at the front again, just as it did when it won at the highest level of the sport in the Continental Series with Allan Lader.

-Winning history, high quality restoration, best historic car in its class, and driven by two Champions, Alan Lader and Bobby Rahal.
+Winning history, high quality restoration, best historic car in its class, and driven by two Champions, Allan Lader and Bobby Rahal.
 There’s a lot to like here.

 All vehicle descriptions are accurate to the best of our knowledge at the time of writing.
 Corrections, and supplemental information, are always welcome.
 Buyers are responsible for confirming vehicle histories, condition, and authenticity to their own satisfaction prior to purchase.
 Motorsports Market is not the owner of the vehicle and assumes no liability for errors and omissions.